iExecBlockchainComputing/iexec-doc/poco-protocole.rst

     - Worker 3 takes ``25.65 * 6/11 = 13.990909090 RLC``
     - Scheduler takes the remaining ``1.350000001 RLC``

-  - If the reward kitty is not empty, the scheduler also takes a part of this.
+  - If the reward kitty is not empty, the scheduler also takes a part of it.

 Parameters
 ----------